 Coupled with skewed and disproportionate media coverage of honor killings, Islamophobic government policies have created a trope.

-A white man committing a crime is routinely less covered and, often, situational factors such as mental health are brought in to explain their actions as an anomaly.
+A White man committing a crime is routinely less covered and, often, situational factors such as mental health are brought in to explain their actions as an anomaly.

 In stark contrast, racialized men are depicted as a uniform group, and their actions – a phenomenon intrinsic to their being.

 White men have the privilege, by default, to be the optimal group.
-The situational excuses erase white males from being stereotyped, thus nothing can be wrong with them.
+The situational excuses erase White males from being stereotyped, thus nothing can be wrong with them.

-Subsequently these narratives morph men of color into monsters and women of color into objects of saving.
+Subsequently, these narratives morph men of color into monsters and women of color into objects of saving.
 These polarizing caricatures result in domestic violence being perceived as shocking when a perpetrator is not Muslim or racialized.

 The false perceptions of Muslim men projected unto my father and thousands of Muslim men recently re-circulated when the video of Ray Rice, former Baltimore Ravens running back, beating his then-fiancée unconscious in an elevator, was released.
-Although this was a non-Muslim man beating his fiancé, social media avoided that Rice, like every violent man, was just that: a violent man.
+Although this was a non-Muslim man beating his fiancé, social media avoided that Ray, like every violent man, was just that: a violent man.

 Instead, Islamaphobic commentary emerged loaded with assumptions in stark contrast to Islamic teachings or the Quran.
 People found ways to drag in Islam when Islam was not even remotely related to the case.
-Many suggested Rice was a Muslim or should convert to Islam because Muslim men “beat wives daily.”
+Many suggested Ray was a Muslim or should convert to Islam because Muslim men “beat their wives daily.”

-When news of Adrian Peterson, a Minnesota Running Back, who used a switch to beat his son appeared across media platforms, so did other Islamaphobic tweets about how Peterson might be Muslim or should consider converting because it is perceived as a staple of Muslim manhood.
+When news of Adrian Peterson, a Minnesota Running Back, who used a switch to beat his son appeared across media platforms, so did other Islamaphobic tweets about how Adrian might be Muslim or should consider converting because it is perceived as a staple of Muslim manhood.